khaors/geocompr/main.md

 <!--
 Questions Pat:
 - why not using e1071 svm -> inner hyperparameter tuning also possible I guess...
+## Because kernlab has more kernel options.
+Other than that there is no argument
 - explanation correct?
+## If you mean the paragraph above, yes
 - trafo-function?
+## is just a different approach of writing the limits.
+You could also directly write 2^{-15}.
+Makes it easier to see the limits at the first glance.
+Personal preference though
 - 125,000 models
 - mc.set.seed = TRUE -> make sure that the partitioning remains the same in each thread
 - can I compare the mean AUROC of the GLM and the SVM when using the same seed?
 Or is seeding not strictly necessary?
 I mean, ok, the partitions vary a bit but overall...